MaterSim/AtomisticSimulation/lectures/lec_05.md

 plt.show()
 ```

 ## 5.5 Why is VACF related to VDOS?

-### 5.5.1 Normal modes
+### 5.5.1 Normal Modes
 In a system of $N$ atoms, each atom has 3 degrees of freedom (one for each Cartesian coordinate: $x$, $y$, and $z$).
 Therefore, the total number of degrees of freedom is $3N$.
 To understand the pattern of the collective vibrations, we can decompose it into a sum of normal modes, each vibrating at a distinct frequency.
-And each **normal mode** corresponds to one of these degrees of freedom in terms of collective motion.
-And each normal mode in a system is orthogonal to the others.
+Each **normal mode** corresponds to one of these degrees of freedom in terms of collective motion, and each normal mode in a system is orthogonal to the others.

-In experiment, you can measure the vibration using IR, Raman or Neutron scattering.
-How can we measure the vibration from MD trajectory?
-The key is to extract the viration frequencies from each normal mode.
+In experiments, you can measure vibrations using IR, Raman, or Neutron scattering.
+How can we measure the vibrations from an MD trajectory?
+The key is to extract the vibration frequencies from each normal mode.

 ### 5.5.2 Vibration Frequency of a single harmonic oscillator
 Let's imagine a simplest case of a single harmonic oscillator, the velocity of an atom is related to its position by: